pingcap/tiflow/CONTRIBUTING.md

 ### Running tests

+This project contains unit tests and integration tests with coverage collection.
 See [tests/README.md](./tests/README.md) for how to execute and add tests.

 For more information on how to trigger these tests, please see the [command help](./docs/ci/command.md).